kaustubhagarwal/DL-Mini-Project-NYU-24/README.md

 ## 📦 Conclusion

-The final model under 5 Million parameters and employing SGD achieved an accuracy of 95.55% on the CIFAR-10 test data set by systematically adjusting the hyperpameters and optimizers.
+The final model, constrained to under 5 million parameters and utilizing SGD (Stochastic Gradient Descent), reached an accuracy of 95.55% on the CIFAR-10 test dataset.
+This achievement was accomplished by systematically tuning the hyperparameters and optimizers.

 ## 👩‍⚖️ Acknowledgement